- Corporate Responsibility

 The Origins of ONE Team

-In 2017, thanks to our strong culture of safety and our comprehensive health, safety and environmental (HSE) management system, SWN employees had record safety performance.
+In past years, thanks to our strong culture of safety and our comprehensive health, safety and environmental (HSE) management system, SWN employees had record safety performance.
 But contractor safety performance had not kept pace.
 This led to a realization that our contractors needed a better understanding of our culture, standards and expectations.
-Since then, we have focused our contractor engagement and management efforts around building a culture and environment for our employees and contractors based on open and honest communication, collaboration and shared accountability for results.
+Since then, we have focused our contractor engagement and management efforts on building a culture and environment for our employees and contractors based on open and honest communication, collaboration and shared accountability for results.

 “We believe we need to have ONE Team and one culture to achieve the ultimate goal of incident-free operations.
 We want our contractors as well as employees to know how much we care about their safety.
 We’re all in this together, we all care about each other equally, and we all want to get home safely to our loved ones.”